Featured snippets are an important part of SEO.

 Q: Does being featured in a snippet help with SEO?

 A: Yes, being featured in a snippet can help with SEO.
-When Google features your content as a snippet, it shows that your page is relevant and provides valuable information.
+When Google displays your content as a snippet, it shows that your page is relevant and provides valuable information.
 This can help to increase visibility in the SERPs and likely improve your organic traffic.

 Q: Is being featured in a snippet guaranteed?